abduld/CS533/progress/progress.markdown

 In the next few weeks, we plan on refining our CUDA implementation to hide
     memory copy latency and optimize for the correct launch parameters for the kernel.

+## Hardware

+Our generated code will be tested against NVIDIA Fermi C2050 and Kepler K10 GPU architectures both of which we have access to.

+## Evaluation

 We will use parboil as our benchmark suite, picking 4-5 benchmarks that map
     nicely to our language.